 Dick Donovan one-hit the Red Sox at Comiskey Park and won, 4-0.
-Ted Williams got Boston’s only hit, on a single in the fourth inning.
-It was Donovan’s second one-hitter in two months; on May 25, he threw a one-hitter in Cleveland, winning by the same score of 4-0.
+Ted Williams got Boston’s only hit, on a single to right in the fourth inning.
+It was Donovan’s second one-hitter in two months; on May 25, he threw a one-hitter in Cleveland, winning by the same 4-0 score.

 Wilbur Wood started both regularly-scheduled games in New York.
 He became the first pitcher to do this since Cincinnati’s Fred Toney in 1918.

 Unfortunately, Wood got knocked around twice, losing both decisions, 12-2 and 7-0.
 Earlier in the season, Wood started a suspended game and regularly-scheduled game in Chicago, beating Cleveland twice.

 Future Hall-of-Famer Jim Thome collected his 2,000th hit, as he doubled in the seventh inning at U.S. Cellular Field.
 The hit came off of Kansas City’s Ramon Ramirez.

 Thome would finish his career with 2,328 hits — 469 of them as a member of the White Sox.

 Also on this day, the statue of White Sox legend Harold Baines was unveiled in the right-field concourse at Sox Park.